Deoxyribonuclease IV

 Deoxyribonuclease IV (phage-T4-induced) (EC 3.1.21.2, endodeoxyribonuclease IV (phage T4-induced), E. coli endonuclease IV, endodeoxyribonuclease, redoxyendonuclease, deoxriboendonuclease, Escherichia coli endonuclease II, endonuclease II, DNA-adenine-transferase) is catalyzes the degradation nucleotides in DsDNA by attacking the 5'-terminal end.

 Deoxyribonuclease IV is a type of deoxyribonuclease that has both an exonucleolytic and an endonucleolytic activity.
-It functions at abasic or apurinic-apyrimidininc sites when the cell is undergoing nucleotide excision repair pathway.
+It functions at abasic or apurinic-apyrimidinic sites when the cell is undergoing nucleotide excision repair pathway.
 In addition, the endonuclease IV consists of several activities such as AP endonuclease, 3'-diesterase, 3'->5' exonuclease, and 3'phosphatase.